pejhonmaulana/api-capstone/README.md

 3. Upload database to CloudStorage
 4. Import database to CloudSQL

+    Click import, choose file ".sql" from cloud storage.

 5. Connecting database to VM Instances
+    Go to connections in Cloud SQL, check the "Public IP"

+    Add Network use name "mysql-padtani" and Network fill with the External IP of VM Instances.

 6. Deploy the API to VM Instances

+    References to Deploy Laravel API to VM Instances : https://techvblogs.com/blog/deploy-laravel-project-apache-ubuntu